elijahboston/devblog/src/posts/react-hooks-async-useeffect.md

 ```javascript
 useEffect(() => { ... })
 ```
 So I wondered, how would we use async functions in there?
-My first instinct was obviously to just make the inner function async:
+My first instinct was to just make the inner function async:
 ```javascript
 // INCORRECT
 useEffect(async () => {